wekuume/wekuume-content/en/topics/practice-1-emergencies/2-account-hijacked/3-2-learn.md

 ---
-title: Confirm if your account has been hijacked
+title: "Confirm if your account has been hijacked"
 images:
 - recap2.svg
 ---